theRealMarkCastillo/psa-ai-frameworks/COMPARISON_TO_VALIDATED_FRAMEWORKS.md

 ---

 ## Overview of Evidence-Based Approaches

+**Note**: The following examples are from psychology/mental health domains.
+Evidence-based approaches exist in other fields (physics, mathematics, etc.) through peer-reviewed journals and academic research.
+For AI-generated frameworks claiming to unify multiple scientific domains, see our case studies for analysis.

 ### CBT (Cognitive Behavioral Therapy)
 **What it is**: Therapy focusing on relationship between thoughts, feelings, and behaviors